katerina-tziala/phonebook_app/README.md

 * Make sure that you use the correct credentials (**username** and **password**) in the connection link.

 * The name of the database for this app is **phonebook**!
-You can set your own name for the daabase.
+You can set your own name for the database.
 <br/>
 <br/>